Sholtee/rpc/README.md

    ```
 3. The compiled executable can be used in several ways:
    - You can simply run it to debug your app (Ctrl-C terminates the server)
-   - You can invoke it with `-install` to install your app as a service (`-uninstall` does the opposite)
+   - You can invoke it with `-install` to install your app as a local service (`-uninstall` does the opposite)
    - It can run as a local service (started by [SCM](https://docs.microsoft.com/en-us/windows/win32/services/service-control-manager )) - if it was installed previously
 ## Resources
 [API docs](https://sholtee.github.io/rpc )